 We have introduced the notion of a k-FIFO queue which may dequeue elements out of FIFO order up to k.
 Several existing queue implementations are instances of k-FIFO queues for different k.
 We have also introduced Scal queues, which aim at improving performance and scalability of FIFO queue implementations through load balancing by distributing queueing operations across multiple, independent queue instances.
 Load balancing directly determines performance, scalability, and semantics of Scal queues, in particular how close the queueing behavior is to FIFO.
-In order to quantify the difference between actual and regular FIFO semantics, we have introduced the notion of semantical deviation, which captures how many dequeue operations it took to return oldest elements (lateness) and what the age of dequeued elements was.
-Our experiments show that Scal queues with a memory-hierarchy-aware combination of randomized and queue-size-based load balancing (H-2RA) offer the best trade-off between performance, scalability, and semantics on the considered workloads and hardware.
+In order to quantify the difference between actual and ideal FIFO semantics, we have introduced the notion of semantical deviation, which captures how many dequeue operations it took to return oldest elements (lateness) and what the age of dequeued elements was.
+Our experiments show that Scal queues with a memory-hierarchy-aware combination of randomized and queue-size-based load balancing (H-2RA) offers the best trade-off between performance, scalability, and semantics on the considered workloads and hardware.

 We see many interesting directions for future work.
 Which applications tolerate semantical deviation to what extent?
-Is the parameter k the right choice of information that should be exposed to application programmers for performance-oriented multicore programming (rather than, e.g. the memory hierarchy)?
+Our macrobenchmark tolerates any semantical deviation but there are certainly many others that do not.
+Is the parameter k the right choice of information that should be exposed to application programmers for performanceoriented multicore programming (rather than, e.g. the memory hierarchy)?
 Can concurrent data structures other than FIFO queues be relaxed in a similar way?
-In recent collaboration [8] we have developed a framework for quantitative relaxation of concurrent data structures which covers FIFO queues but also stacks, priority queues, and other examples.
+Stacks are an obvious choice, of course, but maybe also priority queues, hashtables, and even software-transactional memory (STM) [20].